sayerhs/cpl/docs/source/user/tutorials/cpl_io.rst

    import numpy as np
    import caelus.io as cio

-The most general interface to a CML input file is through the :class:`DictFile` class.
+The most general interface to an input file is through the :class:`DictFile` class.
 It provides three ways of creating an input file object that can be manipulated using CPL in python scripts.
-Using the constructor creates a default CML file object that can be populated by the user.
+Using the constructor creates a default file object that can be populated by the user.
 In most situations, however, the user would load a template file using :meth:`~DictFile.read_if_present` or :meth:`~DictFile.load` functions.
 The former as the name indicates will load the file if present in the case